kennethfreeflow/kennethlng.github.io/_pages/cv.md

 <caption>Nov 2018 - Jan 2020</caption>

-Led the end-to-end product development for exploratory retail products from ideation to validation:
+- Led the end-to-end product development for exploratory retail products from ideation to validation.

-- [Refinity](/refinity): Mixed reality shopping kiosk that allowed users to visualize products in 3D and interact with them using hand gestures.
+- Developed [Refinity](/refinity), a mixed reality shopping kiosk that allowed users to visualize products in 3D and interact with them using hand gestures.
 Made with `Unity`, `SeeFront`, and `UltraLeap`.
-- [Digiroma](/digiroma): Full-stack product web portal that allowed users to edit/view product information and visualize data in interactive charts.
+- Developed [Digiroma](/digiroma), a full-stack product web portal for editing/viewing product information and visualizing data in interactive charts.
 Made with `React`, `Node.js`, `Viser.js`, `MySQL`, and `Ant Design`.

 ### Beach Day Studios